balena-io/balena-cli/docs/balena-cli.md

 Fleets may be specified by fleet name or slug.
 Fleet slugs are the recommended option, as they are unique and unambiguous.
-Slugs can be listed with the `balena fleets` command.
+Slugs can be listed with the `balena fleet list` command.
 Note that slugs may change if the fleet is renamed.
 Fleet names are not unique and may result in  "Fleet is ambiguous" errors at any time (even if it "used to work in the past"), for example if the name clashes with a newly created public fleet, or with fleets